Megatron: Book

 Megatron and his forces pursued the Ark to Velocitron, where he made contact with a local Decepticon faction alerted to his impending arrival by a Decepticon double-agent amongst the Autobots.
 Continuing on, they arrived on the planet Junkion, where they discovered the Requiem Blaster, Megatronus Prime's long-lost weapon of mass destruction.
 Recovering the weapon from within the planet, the Decepticons attached it to the Nemesis and engaged the Autobots in battle.
 However, the Requiem Blaster proved too powerful to utilize more than once, prompting the Decepticons to jettison it.
 After dueling Optimus Prime, who wielded the legendary Cyber Caliber, Megatron was confronted by another member of the Thirteen: Nexus Prime.
 During his battle with Optimus, he briefly saw into his opponent's mind and got a sense of the direction in which to seek the Allspark, a legendary artifact jettisoned from Cybertron by Optimus to keep it out of Megatron's hands.
 Megatron and his forces set out in search of it but ran afoul of a crew of Star Seeker pirates led by Thundertron, who engaged the Decepticons in a heated battle before withdrawing.

 The supposed Allspark signal would prove to be a ruse, generated by the Quintessons to lure the Autobots and Decepticons to one of their conquered worlds.
-Thus, on the planet Aquatron, Megatron and Optimus were commanded to come to a peace agreement.
+Thus, on the planet Aquatron, Megatron, and Optimus were commanded to come to a peace agreement.
 However, this all proved to be another ruse intended to capture both factions of Transformers and use them to provide power for the Quintessons' invasion of Cybertron.
 Megatron and Optimus were forced into another duel and afterward drawn into the sewer-like depths of the Quintesson city.
 While there, Megatron discovered prophecies about himself recorded by the Sharkticons who had resisted Quintesson slavery in times past.
 Eventually, he realized these prophecies by taking into his body a facsimile of the Matrix of Leadership, which caused him to take on Sharkticon qualities.
 Leading the Sharkticons in battle, he fought against the Quintessons and sought to take over their world, only to be defeated by Quintesson-created Sharkticon General Tyrannicon, who stole the Matrix replica from him.
 The Autobots and Decepticons subsequently departed Aquatron, with their destinies eventually leading them to Earth.

+Transformers: EarthSpark

+Megatron appears as a supporting character in the animated series Transformers: EarthSpark, voiced by Rory McCann.
+This incarnation transforms into an armored tiltrotor, now being an ally with the Autobots, as well as G.H.O.S.T. operative, to protect the people of Earth, human and Cybertronian alike.